 In terms of breaking down philosophy into subject areas, philosophy can be categorized in a myriad of different ways, with one of the most important ways being historical categories.
 Philosophy is usually broken into three eras: ancient or classical philosophy, medieval philosophy, and modern philosophy.
 It’s important to note that these are very broad historical eras whose cutoff dates don’t correspond to specific years.

-In the present day, when we use the term philosophy we are most specifically concerned with the body of issues that emerged from the Western tradition of inquiry.
-Modern philosophy has come to be broken down into about five key areas: epistemology, metaphysics, ethics, aesthetics, and logic.
+Today, when we use the term philosophy we are most specifically concerned with the body of issues that emerged from the Western tradition of inquiry.
+There are about five branches of philosophy that modern philosophers concern themselves with: epistemology, metaphysics, ethics, aesthetics, and logic.
 The reason I say “about five” is because some philosophers group areas together or exclude others.

 - Epistemology is the study of knowledge.
 Basically, how do we know what we know about something?
 Formalized epistemology can be applied to certain topic areas.
 For example, philosophy of science involves epistemology as it is concerned with revealing the assumptions that allow us to perform scientific research and ultimately interpret information from our research.